Updated February 2023

 It's important you do this as soon as possible if you want to get more Google reviews.

 It's extremely unlikely but it has been known to happen.
-There was a period of time during the early months of the COVID-19 pandemic where Google disabled new reviews (no businesses could post updates or reply to reviews).
+There was a period of time during the early months of 2020 where Google disabled new reviews (no businesses could post updates or reply to reviews), but it's been a while since we've seen anything like that happen again.

 Ultimately, many Google users and small businesses reported their Google reviews not showing during this time, which put a lot of pressure on companies with loyal customers who then had to ask "How are we supposed to generate positive reviews now?!"